AlexLee729/Arcane/README.md

-# ArcaneGPT
+# Arcane

-ArcaneGPT is a simple GPT model developed as a learning project.
+Arcane is a simple GPT model developed as a learning project.
 The file `config.py` is currently set up to run on Silicon Macbooks.

 ## Installation